Beginner Kayaking - Rapid ProgressionRapid Progression Beginner Kayak Course

-This course is similar to our 3-day beginning kayak instruction, only condensed into 2 days.
-It is designed for the beginning kayaker who does not have time to commit to 3 consecutive days and feels comfortable moving at an accelerated pace.
+This course is the first two days of our 3-Day Beginning Kayak instruction.
+It is designed for the beginning kayaker who does not have time to commit to three consecutive days and feels comfortable moving at an accelerated pace, with the option to return for Day 3 at a later time in our Beginner Refresher Course.

-The goal of the course is to provide novice kayakers with the fundamental skills to begin kayaking on Class I and II whitewater.
+The goal of the course is to provide first-time kayakers with the fundamental skills to begin kayaking on Class I and II whitewater.
 This includes:

 Your course includes all equipment necessary (although feel free to bring your own if you have it), lunch and transportation.